rgoc123/blocklist/README.md

 });
 ```

+### Instructions
+- Clone or download this repo and cd into the folder
+- In terminal tab run "npm install" and then "rails s"
+- Go to localhost:3000 in Chrome, and install the extension below

 ### Requirements
 Due to Cross-Origin Resource Sharing (CORS), you must use Google Chrome and add the Allow-Control-Allow-Origin extension and turn it on.
 It's linked below.